kumarshantanu/basil/doc/intro.md

 TODO: write [great documentation](http://jacobian.org/writing/great-documentation/what-to-write/)

-Basil is a templating library for Clojure.
+Basil is a templating library for Clojure and ClojureScript.
 You may use it for generating HTML, email content, SQL statements and so on.
 The dynamic parts of Basil templates look and feel like Clojure expressions, which is by design.

 Basil templates contain static and dynamic parts.
 As a user, you may choose between two methods of using templates: